TeeRollup: Efficient Rollup Design Using Heterogeneous TEE: Introduction

 Third, to reduce the on-chain storage cost, \sysname also incorporates data availability providers (DAPs) to store metadata off-chain.
-Specifically, \sysname only records the digest of metadata on the main chain, and offloads the complete states data and transactions data to the off-chain DAPs.
+Specifically, it only records the digest of metadata on the main chain and offloads the state data and transaction data to the off-chain DAPs.
 However, the DAPs can be lazy and discard the metadata that they are supposed to store to minimize their costs.
 Thus, we introduce a collateral scheme to punish dishonest behaviors and a \textit{laziness penalty mechanism} to incentivize DAPs' participation.

-We build a prototype of \sysname with Golang~\cite{golang}, developing the on-chain smart contracts using Solidity 0.8.0~\cite{solidity} and deploying them on the Ethereum test network, Sepolia~\cite{sepolia}.
-Our experiments use mainstream off-the-shelf TEE devices, including AMD SEV, Intel SGX, and Intel TDX.
+We built a prototype of \sysname with Golang, developing the on-chain smart contracts using Solidity 0.8.0 and deploying them on the Ethereum test network, Sepolia.
+Our experiments use mainstream off-the-shelf TEE devices, including Intel SGX, Intel TDX, and Hygon CSV.
 However, our protocol does not rely on certain platforms and can be extended to more TEEs like ARM CCA once they are mature.
 These experiments can be easily extended to other virtual machine (VM)-based TEEs.

 \bheading{Contributions.} We make the following contributions: \begin{packeditemize} \item We introduce \sysname, an efficient rollup design that leverages TEEs for off-chain transaction execution. \sysname utilizes a group of heterogeneous TEEs, designed to tolerate the compromise of TEEs.
 Additionally, \sysname incorporates data availability providers to reduce on-chain storage costs.